turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-### Protecting User's Data
+### Protecting User Data

 One of the bugs in the original implementation, which we've perpetuated here,
-is that anyone can create or update ratings for anyone else.
+is that anyone can create or update ratings for any user by manipulating the submitted parameters.

 A robust, authentication model is a complicated beast, but we can use a fairly
 simple "shared secret" approach to protecting the write endpoints.

-In the stand alone app:
+#### Test Service Secret Generation

+In the Sinatra app write tests around the generation of a "secret" based on an ID number:

 ```ruby
 require './test/test_helper'